Healthy eating for the big game

 - Bring a healthy dish to pass.
 Bring a fresh fruit tray with a yogurt dip or veggie tray with a healthy dip like salsa, guacamole, or hummus.

 - Put it on a plate.
 Instead of grazing over all of the choices available, put your food on a plate and make it a meal.
 Choose fresh fruit alongside healthy protein choices, like cheese and crackers, kabobs, hummus, or three-bean salad.

 - Enjoy in moderation.
-Have a piece of your favorite dessert or sweet instead of sampling all the choices.
-Splurge on your favorite tailgate treat but in a moderate portion size.
-Be aware of your own fullness level and make an effort to stop before you become overly full.
-Nobody likes to feel stuffed, and you will enjoy the rest of your event more if you are comfortable.
+Survey the options and then choose your favorites and a few new things you’d like to try.
+Be aware of your fullness level and make an effort to stop before you become overly full; you will enjoy the rest of your event if you’re comfortable.

 - Drink in moderation.
 Moderate alcohol intake for men is 2 drinks per day and 1 drink per day, for women.
 Try having a glass or bottle of water in-between each alcoholic drink to pace your alcohol intake.